 Virginia Living Museum 50th Anniversary

-The Virginia Living Museum’s anniversary year plans included over 50 special programs, speakers, events, a gala and a new permanent outdoor exhibit.
+2016 marked the Virginia Living Museum’s 50th Anniversary of serving the community!
+The anniversary year plans included over 50 special programs, speakers, events, a gala and a new permanent outdoor exhibit.

 Can you believe it?
 In 1966, over 50 years ago the community came together to create the Peninsula Junior Nature Museum, as the VLM was named then.
 Led by Museum founder Harry Wason, the Warwick Rotary Club and the Junior League of Hampton Roads raised funds and partnered with the City of Newport News to create a Museum to teach children and families about the natural world.
 Our mission of connecting people to nature to promote conservation is still relevant and vital today.